Last Updated on June 25, 2024 by Tech Queries Team

 Here we are going to show you How to Clear Cache on your Windows PC, Android Mobile, iPhone, Browser, and Mac PC.

-When do we delete Cache?
+6.1 Why & When do we need to Clear Cache?

-How to Clear Computer Cache?
+6.3 How to Clear Computer Cache?
 (On Windows)

 Clearing Browser Cache and Computer Cache is different.
 To Clean the computer Cache: